 How Do You Store Sugar Free Syrup?

 If you don’t eat it all right away, you can certainly save keto pancake syrup!
 Pour it into an airtight container, and it will last up to 1-2 weeks if you keep it chilled in the fridge.
 Before eating, you can warm it in the microwave for 10-15 seconds because it tastes better warm.

 You can add a little bit of lemon juice to the syrup, and it will last a little bit longer.
 It will typically last up to 4 weeks with some lemon juice.
 It just helps preserve it.
 Another option would be a dash of citric acid.

 What Do You Store Syrup In?

-Any glass jar would work well.
+Any glass jar would work well to store this sugar-free maple syrup recipe.
 Mason jars are fantastic because they have a tight-fitting lid.
 Another option is to save any old maple syrup bottles that you come across or order some online.
 While it’s not required to use glass, it just lasts better than in plastic, but it’s entirely up to you.

 How Do You Fix Crystalized Syrup?

 It’s perfectly normal for the syrup to develop a few crystals as it cools.
 You’ll simply need to warm back up the syrup and stir to dissolve them.
-You can reheat it in the microwave or pour it into a saucepan and heat over very low heat.
+You can reheat it in the microwave or pour it into a saucepan and heat it over very low heat.
 Stir frequently, so it doesn’t burn.
 Once warmed and crystals have dissolved, it’s ready to eat.

 Does Keto Syrup Taste Good?